 Born in Detroit during World War II, Mr. Daniels lived in Toledo OH, Saginaw, and Birmingham Michigan before attending college at Central Michigan University in Mt.
 Pleasant and Michigan State University in East Lansing.
 While at the latter, he drove over to Kalamazoo one day for a proctored exam that gained him acceptance into Mensa.
 Upon graduation in 1966, he continued with computer programming experience gained at Chevrolet Central Office in Detroit and the Department of Education in Lansing by joining the Federal Systems Division of IBM.
 Assignments included support for the U.S. Army in the Pentagon and development of a Personnel system for Headquarters Marines.

 After three years in New Jersey, Mr. Daniels returned overseas joining a subsidiary of Grumman Data Systems to work at the KLM Airlines' Hoofdkantoor in Amstelveen, a suburb of Amsterdam.
 While there, he participated as a member of "De Vliegende Hollanders" (The Flying Dutchmen), the KLM baseball team.
-He also competed as a member of the St. Martinus Sports Club volleyball and badminton teams, earning championships in each.
+He also competed as a member of the St. Martinus Sports Club Badminton and Volleyball teams, earning 'county-wide' and local championships respectively.

 After a year and a half in Holland, Mr. Daniels transferred to Tehran, Iran.
 During this two year assignment, Mr. Daniels was able to travel through much of Iran and to Syria, Egypt, Greece, and Turkey.
 He also went to Beirut on his honeymoon in 1975 where, in a royal mix-up, he was arrested by the Lebanese army under suspicion of being an Israeli spy.
 While in Tehran, Mr. Daniels competed on championship teams in the Military fast pitch and Industrial slow pitch softball leagues.